 Human beings created culture and in return are defined by culture.
 Culture, according to Samovar and Porter (1994, 11) is a "complex, abstract, and pervasive matrix of social elements which functions as an all-encompassing form or pattern for living by laying out a predictable world in which an individual is firmly oriented."
 Interculture is defined as the dialogue which happens between participants of two or more cultures.
 Dialogue means there is a process of communication which connects the participants.
-Cross-culture communication studying and comparing acts of culture and culture is the essence of the communication act (Kress, 1988, p.
+Cross-culture communication studying and comparing acts of communication which take place in a two ore more cultures.
+Communication by itself is an act of culture and culture is the essence of the communication act (Kress, 1988, p.
 10).

 In the realm of globalization, the immediate interaction between cultures is inevitable.
 Technology, economy, politics, and socio-cultural subjects have moved people from different nationalities closer.
-The process of intercultural communication continuously establishes and 'enforces' the participants to adapt to a new situation.
+The process of intercultural communication continuously establishes and "enforces" the participants to adapt to a new situation.
 International students, in particular, have been the active participants of cross-cultural communication, in the sense that they experience the diversity first hand.

 As a migrant moving temporarily outside his/her country, the international student is the subject of changes.
 The changes range from the style of living, people with whom he/she meets to the process of studying.
-In this study, the researcher is interested in exploring the adaptation process of Asia-Pacific origin students in Western countries' universities.
+In this study, the researcher is interested in exploring the adaptation process of Asia-Pacific origin students in Western countries" universities.
 It is interesting to investigate the communication process, focusing on differences in principal values such as power distance, saving faces, and uncertainty avoidances (Hofstede, 1997).
 The purpose of this study is to unravel, particularly, the communication process engaged in by the students and the host culture, the factors that enable the international students to cope with the new situation, and the difficulties or limitations they face in the communication process.